×

 The primary administrative rule governing the R&D credit is Rev 2406.05.
 This rule clarifies several procedural points that are not explicitly detailed in the statute:

-- Sequential Application: Any unused research and development tax credit not applied against the Business Profits Tax (BPT) liability may be used to offset the taxpayer’s Business Enterprise Tax (BET) liability.
-10
+• Sequential Application: Any unused research and development tax credit not applied against the Business Profits Tax liability may be used to offset the taxpayer’s Business Enterprise Tax liability.

-The DRA issues TIRs to provide immediate information regarding changes in tax laws or to clarify policy positions.
-18 Several TIRs have been pivotal for the R&D credit:
+The Department of Revenue Administration issues Technical Information Releases to provide immediate information regarding changes in tax laws or to clarify policy positions.
+Several Technical Information Releases have been pivotal for the R&D credit:

-- TIR 2025-001: While primarily focused on the repeal of the Interest and Dividends (I&D) Tax, it serves as a reminder of the shifting tax environment and the DRA’s commitment to immediate communication of legislative changes.
-20
+• TIR 2025-001: While primarily focused on the repeal of the Interest and Dividends Tax, it serves as a reminder of the shifting tax environment and the DRA’s commitment to immediate communication of legislative changes.

 Guidance on Taxpayer Identification and Accuracy

-The DRA emphasizes that failure to provide a consistent Taxpayer Identification Number (SSN, FEIN, or DIN) may result in the rejection of filed documents.
-1 Furthermore, the sequence of names and identification numbers on all filings must be consistent with previous years to ensure that payments and credits are applied to the correct accounts.
-1 The DRA warns that failure to timely file complete documents may result in penalties, interest, or the disallowance of the claimed credit entirely.
-1
+The Department of Revenue Administration emphasizes that failure to provide a consistent Taxpayer Identification Number may result in the rejection of filed documents.
+Furthermore, the sequence of names and identification numbers on all filings must be consistent with previous years to ensure that payments and credits are applied to the correct accounts.
+The Department warns that failure to timely file complete documents may result in penalties, interest, or the disallowance of the claimed credit entirely.

 Calculation Mechanics: The Incremental Method and Proration